bmiller1009/deduper/README.md

 "B23CF69F6FC378E0A9C1AF14F2D2083C","{"zip":"95838","baths":"1","city":"SACRAMENTO","sale_date":"Wed May 21 00:00:00 EDT 2008","street":"3526 HIGH ST","price":"59222","latitude":"38.631913","state":"CA","beds":"2","type":"Residential","sq\_\_ft":"836","longitude":"-121.434879"}"

 Note that because the boolean flag in the hashes source class was set to true, the json that makes up the hash is included for each hash written to the table.

+#### Csv output

+As mentioned earlier, csv outputs are defined in a jndi context as follows:

+    RealEstateOutDupes/type=java.util.Map
+    RealEstateOutDupes/ext=txt
+    RealEstateOutDupes/delimiter=|
+    RealEstateOutDupes/targetName=src/test/resources/data/outputData/dupeName

+The _minimum_ information needed to configure a csv output is the **targetName** as this is a path to output file location.
+If the "ext" property and "delimiter" property aren't populated then the defaults will be used, which are "txt" for "ext" and "," for "delimiter".
+All csv output definitions use the **_CsvJNDITargetType_** class.
+This class takes in the jndi name, context, and **_deleteIfExists_** boolean flag.

+Here is an example outputting data to csv.

+    import org.bradfordmiller.deduper.Deduper
+    import org.bradfordmiller.deduper.config.Config
+    import org.bradfordmiller.deduper.config.SourceJndi
+    import org.bradfordmiller.deduper.jndi.CsvJNDITargetType

+    val hashColumns = mutableSetOf("street","city", "state", "zip", "price") val sqlTargetJndi = SqlJNDITargetType("SqlLiteTest", "default_ds",true,"target_data")
+    val sqlDupesJndi = SqlJNDIDupeType("SqlLiteTest", "default_ds",true)
+    val csvSourceJndi = SourceJndi("RealEstateIn", "default_ds","Sacramentorealestatetransactions", hashColumns)

+    val config = Config.ConfigBuilder()
+        .sourceJndi(csvSourceJndi)
+        .targetJndi(sqlTargetJndi)
+        .dupesJndi(sqlDupesJndi)
+        .hashJndi(sqlHashJndi)
+        .build()

+    val deduper = Deduper(config)

+    val report = deduper.dedupe()

+    println(report)
+    println(report.dupes)

 ## Built With